bitnami-labs/test-vm-backend/README.md

 ...
 ```

-If you run the server at leats once it will create a default `vms.json` file you can tweak to you liking.
+If you run the server at least once it will create a default `vms.json` file you can tweak to you liking.
 The initial contents of that file should look like the first call to the `/vms` endpoint:

 ```json
 $ cat vms.json |jq .